raweru/modelling-airbnbs-property-listing-dataset-/README.md

 We used Regression Models from Scikit-Learn library and compared them to find the best one.

-Only data preprocessing that we did on numeric data in the previous step was imputing missing values and feature scaling.
-So taking it a step further we could have done some feature selection and checking for outliers as well.
+Data preprocessing steps that we took on numeric data in the previous step were encoding ordinal features, imputing missing values and feature scaling.
+Taking it a step further we could have done some feature selection and checking for outliers as well.

 Starting point was the default SGD Regressor without any fine tuning.
 Next two models were the same SGD Regressor but fine tuned using GridSearchCV and a custom fine tune function.
 We also tried GridSearchCV on a Decision Tree model, Random Forest model and a Gradient Boosting Regressor.